MicrosoftDocs/entra-docs/docs/identity/users/convert-external-users-internal.md

 # Convert external users to internal users (Preview)

-Enterprises go through reorganizations, mergers, and acquisitions typically require a change in the way you work with some or all of your existing users.
-In some cases, you could need to change existing external users into internal ones.
-External user conversion enables administrators to turn external users to internal members without the need to delete the existing user object and create new one.
-Keeping the original object ensures the user’s account and access isn’t disrupted and that their history of activities remains intact as their relationship with the host organization changes.
+Enterprises going through reorganizations, mergers, and acquisitions may be forced to change the way they work with some or all of their existing users.
+In some cases, administrators need to change existing external users into internal ones.
+External user conversion handles the conversion of external users into internal members without the need to delete  existing user objects and create new ones.
+The preservation of the user objects allows users to keep their original account and their access isn’t disrupted.
+A converted user's account maintains its history of activities intact as their relationship with the host organization changes.

 - **Internal users** are users who authenticate with the local tenant.
 - **External users** are users who authenticate via a method not managed by the host organization, such as another organization's Microsoft Entra ID, Google federation, or Microsoft account.
 Many external users have a ***userType*** of 'guest', but there's no formal relation between ***userType**** and how a user signs in.
 External users who have a ***userType*** of 'member', could also be eligible for conversion.